Royal Jordanian: 2000 and beyond, and privatization

 On 28 March 2010, Royal Jordanian inaugurated regular direct flights to Madinah Munawwarah, Saudi Arabia, with four weekly flights.
-On the 23 March, Royal Jordanian confirmed that it had ordered two A330-200s and one Embraer 175.
+On the 23 March, Royal Jordanian confirmed that it had ordered two A330-200s and one Embraer E175.
 Royal Jordanian recommenced operations to Malaysia's capital Kuala Lumpur on June 2, 2010, after it had suspended this route in 2004.
 Aircraft used on this route is the new Airbus A330-200 and later switched to Boeing 787 Dreamliner.

 In May 2011, Royal Jordanian announced that they will retire the Airbus A310 aircraft in December 2011, and January 2012.
 Royal Jordanian uses an Airbus A330 and an Airbus A321 for non-stop flights to London (Heathrow Terminal 3).

 In June 2014, Royal Jordanian announced that it had suspended services to Mosul in northern Iraq due to the capture of the airport by the Islamic State.

-The first of Royal Jordanian's Boeing 787 Dreamliner aircraft (267-seat, two-class configuration) entered service in September 2014, initially linking Amman with Jeddah, Saudi Arabia.
+The first of Royal Jordanian's Boeing 787s (267-seat, two-class configuration) entered service in September 2014, initially linking Amman with Jeddah, Saudi Arabia.
 The 787 Dreamliner is Royal Jordanian's first Boeing aircraft since the 707s and 747s, and replaced the Airbus A340-200s which had reached the end of their lives.
 The Dreamliners have replaced the Airbus A330-200s as leases on those aircraft have expired.
 The Dreamliners are generally used on Royal Jordanian's Far East destinations, to London and North America.

-In May 2017, Royal Jordanian announced the appointment of Stefan Pichler, the ex CEO of Air Berlin, Fiji Airways, Jazeera Airways, Virgin Australia and Thomas Cook as the new president and CEO.
+In May 2017, Royal Jordanian announced the appointment of Stefan Pichler, the ex-CEO of Air Berlin, Fiji Airways, Jazeera Airways, Virgin Australia and Thomas Cook as the new president and CEO.

 Pichler developed a turnaround plan which helped moving Royal Jordanian back into profitability by the end of 2017.
 In this context, the airline cancelled the order of the 8th Dreamliner and also withdrew the A330F from its Cargo fleet for similar reasons.
 The CEO also stated that the strategy of Royal Jordanian would lead to a single type narrow-body fleet, not mentioning whether it will be Airbus, Boeing, Bombardier, or Embraer.
 In September 2020, Pichler resigned from his duties which were taken over by Chairman Saeed Samih Darwazah.

+On 17 January 2025, the airline announced the re-introduction of direct flights between Amman and Damascus commencing 31 January 2025, following a hiatus of 13 years.
+The service will operate four weekly flights with daily flights to begin in April 2025.
+Royal Jordanian join Qatar Airways and Turkish Airlines to resume flight operations to Syria.